sciZer0/newdiscoveries/a/README.md

 Foremost, before we start, it is important to understand that science considers that the Universe/Nature in general is a big organism which is much similar to your organism; and just like your organism, this Big Organism can do some work and always, just like your organism, this Big Organism must spend some resource (energy) of the organism on this work.

-Importantly, I absolutely agree with this.
+Importantly, I absolutely agree with this above.

 More detail on this we will be getting throughout the way.